BAFurtado/PS3/README.md

 ### Running the web interface

 There is a preliminary web interface in development.

+I have not checked this interface in quite some time.

 To run the server: